top of page

 KINGDOM OF DEUTHARIN

-The kingdom of Deutharin was founded long before the First Era of Ernt-nador and carries an "Original Secret" that has been kept since the First Era of Anahkólion.
-However, there are no existing records of when exactly the kingdom was founded and established, as there was no concept of time in that world.
-Nevertheless, it did indeed happen.
-Some writings documented by the founder, a descendant of the Naöhrad Lineage, suggest that it occurred roughly between the Third and Fifth Eras of Anahkólion.
-The "Secret," as it came to be called, was not known to many.
-Few are aware of its existence or the sacrifices that were made to keep it hidden from the World of Men.
-It is known, however, that this secret originated in the First Lineage of Naöhrad, after Naöhrad was summoned by Thuror, the God of Gods.
-Thuror's decision to meet with Naöhrad came after being summoned by Akala, the Goddess of the Future, and Hélis, the Goddess of Destiny, as he had already been forewarned by Kayla, the Goddess of Vision.
-From that moment on, Thuror knew that he needed to prepare the World of Men for what would come in the future, without revealing exactly what would happen.
-The future of which the goddesses had warned Thuror, although certain, was uncertain in terms of the exact timing, and it needed to be kept secret.
-But that didn't mean it couldn't be carefully prepared for when everything unfolded.
-Another great secret shared with Thuror left the God of Gods distressed, but there was nothing that could be done.
-It was revealed to the First God that his own son would take away his greatest love.
-Thuror was concerned, but he tried not to dwell on that prediction.
-After all, Thuror had not yet had any children, even though he had been with the Goddess Aynar for some time.
+The kingdom of Deutharin was founded long before the First Era of Ernt-nador and harbors a “Secret of Origin” that has been kept since the First Era of Anahkólion.
+In fact, there are no existing records indicating exactly when the kingdom was established, as there was no system for tracking time in that world.
+However, it did occur.
+Some writings documented by the founder himself, a descendant of the Lineage of Naöhrad, suggest that it may have happened roughly between the Third and Fifth Eras of Anahkólion.
+The “Secret,” as it came to be known, was not widely known.
+Few are aware of its existence or the sacrifices made to keep it from the knowledge of the World of Men.
+It is known, however, that this secret originated from the First Lineage of Naöhrad after he was called upon by Thuror, the God of Gods.
+Thuror's decision to meet with Naöhrad came after being summoned by Akala, the Goddess of the Future, and Hélis, the Goddess of Destiny, who had previously been warned by Kayla, the Goddess of Vision.
+From that moment on, Thuror understood that he needed to prepare the World of Men for what was to come in the future, without revealing exactly what would occur.
+The future that the goddesses had forewarned Thuror about, while certain, remained vague regarding the exact timing of the events, necessitating its secrecy.
+However, this did not preclude the careful preparation for the moment when everything would unfold.
+Another significant secret shared with Thuror left the God of Gods troubled, but there was nothing to be done.
+It was revealed to the First God that his son would take away his greatest love.
+Thuror felt concern, yet he tried not to dwell on that prediction.
+After all, Thuror had yet to have any children, despite having been with the Goddess Aynar for some time.

 KINGDOM OF DEUTHARIN